Computational and Data Science, Ph.D.

 STAT 7400 - Computational Statistics

-Electives can come from departmental master's degree programs and the COMS program.
+Electives may come from departmental master's degree programs and the COMS program.
+They must be at the 6000- or 7000-level.

 Students must complete 12 hours of directed research before advancement to candidacy.
 Student may not take more than 6 credit hours of directed research per semester.